paglobal/augmented-tabflow/README.md

 ## Task List

-### Urgent
+### Important

+- consider hiding dialogs at the beginning of actions
+- work on focus states for tree items after dialog interactions
+- try removing all old session tabs at once when switching sessions
+- experiment in promethium-js with a state watcher mixin instead of the h function. try rewriting in solid if attempts prove futile
 - implement recently closed tab groups feature
-- implement import from session

-### Important

 - show tab group tree at the right time after session switch
 - implement ability to sort sessions alphabetically or by date added
 - fix accessibility issues relating to keyboard navigation in `TreeItem` component (enter should cause element click and other focus related issues)